odoo/documentation/content/developer/reference/frontend/hooks.rst

 Description
 -----------

-Focus automatically an element referenced by a component after its rendering if that element was not already present in the dom.
-The focus of that element can be forced at a future patch if the returning value (a function) of useAutofocus is called.
+Focus an element referenced by a t-ref="autofocus" in the current component as soon as it appears in the DOM and if it was not displayed before.

 .. code-block:: javascript